WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Arizona/WaterAllocation/ReadME.md

 Overview of Arizona Groundwater management Code can be found at: http://infoshare.azwater.gov/docushare/dsweb/Get/Document-11348/Groundwater_Code_Overview.pdf

-The following two spreadsheets for wells datad were downloaded
+The following two spreadsheets for wells data were downloaded
   - **Well_Registry_Wells55.csv**
   - **GWSI_Sites.csv**

 According to background data at the ADWR website (http://gisdata-azwater.opendata.arcgis.com/datasets/4ab4a7d7761b49d79fec040880afb1d3_0), the '**Wells 55 Registry**' contains all wells registered in the state.
 The '**Groundwater Well Site Inventory (GWSI)**' contains well locations, construction, and water level measurements for wells located and sampled in the field.
-Out of 44239 well records in GWSI database, 23150 have a 'Wells 55 Registry ID'.
-Here, these data were used as inputs to the WaDE import codes and their records are joined by the **Wells 55 Registry ID**.
+Out of 44239 well records in GWSI database, 23150 have a '**Wells 55 Registry ID**'.
+Here, the records of these two tables were joined based on the **Wells 55 Registry ID** field and form the input table to the WaDE import codes.

 The Python scripts described here are [Jupyter Notebooks](https://jupyter.org/) to prepare the water allocations data in csv format that can be ingested into the WaDE2 DB.